poursal/srp6a-php/README.md

 Thinbus SRP PHP is an implementation of the SRP-6a Secure Remote Password  protocol.
 It is compatible with [Thinbus](https://bitbucket.org/simon_massey/thinbus-srp-js) a JavaScript SRP implementation.
 This allows you to generate a verifier for a temporary password in PHP and have users login to a PHP server using a browser.

-This PHP project is published at [Packagist](https://packagist.org/packages/simon_massey/thinbus-php-srp).
-This repository also includes a slightly contrived demo of a browser running the [Thinbus Javascript library](https://bitbucket.org/simon_massey/thinbus-srp-js) authenticating to a PHP server.
+This PHP library project is published at [Packagist](https://packagist.org/packages/simon_massey/thinbus-php-srp).
+There is also a seperate package/repo that has a demo of how to use this library project at [thinbus-php-srp-demo](https://github.com/simbo1905/thinbus-php-srp-demo).

-**Note** Please read the [Thinbus documentation page](https://bitbucket.org/simon_massey/thinbus-srp-js) before attempting to use this library code.
+**Note** Please read the [Thinbus documentation page](https://bitbucket.org/simon_massey/thinbus-srp-js) before attempting to use this library code as that is the documenation for the JavaScript that runs at the browser whihc is included in this PHP library.
+Also please try running the demo project at [thinbus-php-srp-demo](https://github.com/simbo1905/thinbus-php-srp-demo) and use browser developer tools to watch the SRP6a protocl run over AJAX.

 ## Running The Unit Tests